zoesimmons/html-playground-philly-springside-chestn-f924/README.md

 </html>
 ```

 Everything on your page should be surrounded by `<html></html>` tags.
 The `<head></head>` tags encapsulate information about the page, like what type of language it is, and which stylesheets and other files we would like to include (more on that later).
-In-between
+In-between the `<title></title>` tags is the title of your site.
+You know the text on a tab in your browser?
+That's the title.

+Everything you want on your page, all text, images, and videos, lives within the `<body></body>` tags.
+That `<h1></h1>` from before would live within the body tags.

 ## Some helpful HTML elements